odinuv/web/en/apv/walkthrough/templates-layout/index.md

 a more complicated structure of parent layout and child layouts (again by using `extends` and `include`).
 Personally I would say that at this moment, it is not necessary and does not have much advantage.
-On the other hand -- you might ask, what is the point of creating a `login-layout.latte` if there is only one page using.
+On the other hand -- you might ask, what is the point of creating a `login-layout.latte` if there is only one page using it.
 That is correct and using a simple template without layout would be also an acceptable solution.
 I'm counting on making a logout page in the future, which will use the `login-layout.latte`.